 Drew verified that the quality of life for bats is higher in protected areas because there is less human disturbance.
 According to him, human disturbance is the number one cause for bats leaving caves and contributes to the deterioration of their population.

-Drew says that the most important thing you can do to help save bats in your region is to raise awareness around the importance of bats and to love your bats.
+The most important thing you can do to help save bats in your region is to raise awareness around the importance of bats and to love your bats.

 “There is a misconception that bats are scary, and they’re going to fly at your hair, and that’s not true…most of the time.”